How Much Does an Executive Assistant Cost? (2026 Guide)

 You’ve made the decision: it’s time to delegate.
 The emails are piling up, meetings are double-booked, and the work that actually grows your business keeps getting pushed aside.
 You need an executive assistant.

 Executive assistant costs range from €1,500/month for part-time virtual support to €8,000+/month for full-time in-house hires (including overhead).
 The right investment depends on your needs, location, and whether you choose virtual, remote, or in-house support.
-More important than the cost is the return - a skilled EA should save you significantly more time than they cost.
+More important than the cost is the return on that investment.

 The Three Types of Executive Assistants (and What They Cost)